-Adjacent to the main museum, the Highashiyama Kaii Gallery remains open to the public.
-Profiling the work of the eponymous artist, the gallery showcases his body of work which conveys a deep love for the nature and landscapes of Nagano.
+Adjacent to the main museum, the Highashiyama Kaii Gallery profiles the work of the eponymous artist and Nagano native.
+The gallery showcases his body of work which conveys a deep love for the nature and landscapes of Nagano.
 In total, the gallery holds around 1000 artworks including paintings, sketches and other preparatory works.
 Only a few minutes stroll from Zenko-ji, the gallery is an enjoyable addition to time spent at the temple.
-The Higashiyama Kaii Gallery is open daily from 09:00 to 17:00 (last entry at 16:30).
-Closed on Wednesdays.
-Admission costs: Adults JPY500 / Students: JPY300.

 26 / HOKUSAI MUSEUM, Obuse